-Since its founding in 2007, Iroquois Valley has raised capital through hundreds of relatively small, direct investments from the sale of common stock of IQVF REIT and a series of promissory notes, such as the ones offered herein.
-We believe this deliberate, incremental growth has a variety of advantages for both new and existing stockholders and noteholders, as described below.
+Iroquois Valley raises capital through direct investments from the sale of common stock of Iroquois Valley REIT and a series of promissory notes, such as the ones offered here.
+The Company has grown organically and we believe this deliberate, incremental growth has a variety of advantages for both new and existing stockholders and noteholders, as described below.

 Investment support for Iroquois Valley has come from a wide range of investors including individuals, trusts, family offices, foundations, nonprofits, and donor advised funds.
-A significant portion of Iroquois Valley's capital is invested through tax-deferred accounts such as IRAs and 401ks as the long-term characteristics of the investment are a great match for the long-term nature of these accounts.
+A significant portion of Iroquois Valley's capital is invested through tax-deferred accounts such as IRAs and 401ks as the long-term characteristics of the investment are a great match for the long-term nature of these accounts